Thursday 18 April 2024

 Meanwhile the long staying Myrtle Warbler, that I had been to see twice remained at Kilwinning in North Ayrshire.see here It was now in immaculate breeding plumage, a pleasing combination of grey, black and white offset by a bright yellow rump, crown stripe and pectoral patches.
 In birder's parlance, a 'stunner' and only the second time as far as I am aware, that an American warbler has been seen in its spring breeding finery in Britain.

 Jokingly I suggested to Mark we should go to see it as this would get him his first serious mega and kick start his burgeoning birding hobby, big time.
-To my surprise he was up for it and thus we set off on our northern jaunt a day earlier on Saturday, planning to spend the night near Kilwinning before driving back south to our B and B accommodation at Bempton on Sunday
+To my surprise he was up for it and thus we set off on our northern jaunt a day earlier than planned on Saturday, intending to spend the night near Kilwinning before driving back south to our B and B accommodation at Bempton on Sunday

 We left Oxfordshire at 6am and drove non stop as far as Tebay, through weather that became increasingly foul as we headed north.
 A quick coffee at a rain and mist shrouded Tebay Services set us up for the last leg to Kilwinning.
 Looking at the weather forecast the rain and mist would apparently desist before we got there.We could but hope.